-Source: TRACECA (2011)
+Source: TRACECA (2013)

-Due to predominancy of mountains, road transport plays a major role for Tajikistan's economy.
+Due to the predominancy of mountains, road transport plays a major role in Tajikistan's economy.
 About 95 % of cargo and 97 % of passengers are transported by road transport.

-The network consists in 14 074 km of public roads (2012) which are divided between:
+The network consists in 14,000 km of public roads (2012) which are divided between: